TheJecksMan/Simple-Twitch-Watcher/README.md

 - `auth_token` - token from your cookie.

 - `time_view_stream` - stream view time.
 Directly affects the frequency of checking rewards.

 ## Disclaimer

 This code is for educational and research purposes only.
-Do not attempt to violate the law with anything contained here.
+Do not attempt to break the law with anything contained here.
-I will not be responsible for any illegal actions.
-Reproduction and copy is authorised, provided the source is acknowledged.
+I will not be held responsible for any illegal activities.
+Reproduction and copying is described in the license in this repository